StevenTammen/bibledocs.org/content/subject-index.md

 {{% subject-index-link
 content-type="Longer Topical"
 content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-old-testament/#given-the-benefit-of-subsequent-clarifying-new-testament-revelation-the-trinity-is-visible-in-the-old-testament"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Old Testament" header-title="Given the benefit of subsequent clarifying New Testament revelation, the Trinity is visible in the Old Testament"
+%}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-old-testament/#matthew-22-41-46"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Old Testament" header-title="Matthew 22:41-46"
+%}}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
 link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-names-of-the-trinity-individual-names"
 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="Roles of the Trinity in the Plan of God" header-title="The Names of the Trinity: Individual Names"
 %}}

+### Progressive revelation > There are still plenty of matters veiled from us {#progressive-revelation-there-are-still-plenty-of-matters-veiled-from-us}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-trinity-in-the-old-testament/#matthew-22-41-46"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Introduction - The Trinity in the Old Testament" header-title="Matthew 22:41-46"
+%}}

 ## Prophecy {#prophecy}

+### Prophecy > Old Testament {#prophecy-old-testament}

+#### Prophecy > Old Testament > Not just the person of the Messiah that is prophesied, but also His suffering {#prophecy-old-testament-not-just-the-person-of-the-messiah-that-is-prophesied-but-also-his-suffering}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/the-messiah-pre-figured-in-the-old-testament/#prophecy"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="The Messiah Pre-figured in the Old Testament" header-title="Prophecy"
+%}}

+#### Prophecy > Old Testament > Prophecies pointing towards Christ {#prophecy-old-testament-prophecies-pointing-towards-christ}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/the-messiah-pre-figured-in-the-old-testament/#prophecy"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="The Messiah Pre-figured in the Old Testament" header-title="Prophecy"
+%}}

 ### Prophecy > mechanics of {#prophecy-mechanics-of}